 Home Care for the Elderly – What Is It?

-Live-in care enables the elderly to live in their own homes whilst retaining their independence and recieving one-one-one support and assistance with their day-to-day lives.
+Live-in care enables the elderly to live in their own homes whilst retaining their independence and receiving one-one-one support and assistance with their day-to-day lives.

-The majority of older people would prefer to live independently in their own homes, but unfortunately, this is not always possible.
-For those who need support and assistance with their day-to-day lives, home care is a solution that enables them to remain safely in familiar surroundings.
+For those who need support and assistance with their day-to-day lives, in home care is a solution that enables them to remain safely in familiar surroundings.

 Care at home